-Online tool to verify whether a port is opened or closed on a remote machine or device.
-Port forwarding test utility is useful to verify whether port forwarding is correctly set or not.
-Many a times this can also be used to test whether your ISP is blocking specific port or a particular server is up and running or not.
+Online tool to verify Port Forwarding i.e. to check whether a port is opened or closed on a remote machine or device.
+This utility is useful to verify whether port forwarding is correctly set or not.
+Many a times this can also be used to test whether your ISP is blocking specific port or a particular server is up and running or not.sponsored links

 Redirecting ports on the router?
 Port Forwarding is a feature in routers by which external users are able to access a computer from a local network that is behind a router.
 This means that with this scheme, it is possible to communicate with a computer that is on a local network starting from anywhere in the world using the Internet.